Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-41.md

-# FEW 2.5 - Filter and Sorting
+# FEW 2.5 - Animation and Interaction

 <!-- Put a link to the slides so that students can find them -->